worldline-spain/flutter_votlin_app/flutter_votlin_app/README.md

 In the model file, define the view states and the model.

 ```
-enum _CurrentState { LOADING_TALKS, SHOW_TALKS, SHOW_ERROR_TALKS }
+enum CurrentState { LOADING_TALKS, SHOW_TALKS, SHOW_ERROR_TALKS }

-class TalksModel extends BaseScopedModel {
+class TalksModel extends UiModel<CurrentState> {
 ```

-Although the implementation details may change, the main idea is execute use cases and when we have the use case response, call notifyListeners() to rebuild the widgets.
+Although the implementation details may change, the main idea is execute use cases and when we have the use case response, update the ui model state using behavior subjects.

+Stream builder is subscribed to behavior subject stream, so when we update behavior subject, stream builder will be notified.

+To reduce boilerplate, we have created a base ui model.
+With this base ui model, update the view is easy: for instance, when talks are ready to show, just call method 'show(CurrentState.SHOW_TALKS)' and stream builder will be notified.

 To understand how it works, take a look to [talks screen](lib/app/ui/talks/).

-## Limitations of Scoped Model pattern
+## Limitations of Stream builder pattern
-- Call notifyListeners() every time we want to rebuild screen is verbose.
-- How can we unit test notifyListeners()?
+- We need add BehaviorSubjects from rxdart to make things easier.
+- Unit testing looks difficult.
+Testing asynchronous code is always more diffcult than testing synchronous code.
+- It looks more complex than scope model, but it is possible to put some code in base classes to reduce complexity.